 Ravana Phadi is built sometimes around 550 AD and is one of the oldest structures in Aihole.
 It has been carved in sandstone outcrop and has been preserved comparatively well.

-Unlike many other rock-cut temples in India, Ravana Phadi has large plain field in the front of outcrop and architects have used this with success.
+Unlike many other rock-cut temples in India, Ravana Phadi has a large plain field in the front of outcrop and architects have used this with success.

-In the front of entrance in the temple there stands huge, monolithic pillar with a square base.
-Closer to the entrance is sculpture of Nandi – bull which Shiva rides.
-Bull is seated on platform and is facing the cave.
+In the front of the entrance in the temple there stands a huge, monolithic pillar with a square base.
+Closer to the entrance is a sculpture of Nandi – bull which Shiva rides.
+Bull is seated on a platform and is facing the cave.

-On both sides from entrance there are located two smaller, free-standing pillared halls, adding much effect to the magnificent architecture of entrance in temple.
+On both sides from the entrance there are located two smaller, free-standing pillared halls, adding much effect to the magnificent architecture of entrance in temple.

 After entering the cave one reaches the rectangular main hall – mandapa, which is even larger than halls in Badami Cave Temples which were created simultaneously with Ravana Phadi.

-On opposite wall there is carving with Shiva, standing under three heads of Ganges – this is allusion to the descent of Ganges from heaven to earth.
+On the opposite wall there is carving with Shiva, standing under three heads of Ganges – this is an allusion to the descent of the Ganges from heaven to earth.
 Shiva is accompanied by Parvati and Bhagiratha.
-Here is visible also Vishnu with snake and other deities.
+Here is visible also Vishnu with a snake and other deities.

 Mandapa is flanked by two side chambers.
-To the left one can ascend steps and reach one of them – very narrow chamber with large, impressive relief of Shiva as Nataraja with ten arms.
+To the left one can ascend steps and reach one of them – a very narrow chamber with large, impressive relief of Shiva as Nataraja with ten arms.
 Shiva holds a snake above his head and on the neck.
 Nataraja is accompanied by Ganesh and Parvati and seven Matrikas (Divine Mothers).
 Ganesh is shown with two hands – as it is common in archaic depictions of this deity.